Goliyon Ki Raasleela Ram-Leela: Plot

-Meanwhile, Dhankor Baa arranges the engagement of Leela and the NRI, much to the chagrin of the pair.
-Leela refuses, citing that her finger is already occupied by the ring from her marriage to Ram.
-In her anger, Dhankor Baa chops off Leela's finger.
-Upon learning of this, Ram does the same to his own finger and visits Leela while she is asleep.
-Leela still retains faith in Ram and sends Rasila, the widow of Kanji, to give Ram an ultimatum to take her away.
-Rasila is assaulted by Ram's friends, and when Dhankor Baa learns of this, she sends Bhavani and other men to assault Kesar, Meghji's widow, who manages to evade them.
+Leela's mother, Dhankor Baa, arranges her engagement with an NRI.
+Leela refuses, citing Ram's wedding ring she wears; in response, her mother chops off Leela's finger.
+Upon learning of this, Ram chops off his own finger.
+Leela sends Rasila, the widow of Kanji, to give Ram an ultimatum to take her away.
+Rasila is assaulted by Ram's friends, and when Dhankor Baa learns of this, she sends her men to assault Kesar, Meghji's widow.

-In response to the attempt on Kesar, Ram storms into Leela's house and incapacitates the guards single-handedly.
-He then requests Dhankor Baa to consider negotiation for peace, and she invites him to celebrate Navratri with the Saneras, with the intention of having him killed.
-However, at the event, Bhavani secretly shoots and seriously injures Dhankor Baa to place the blame on the Rajadi.
-Leela is made the chieftain of the Saneras and gets busy tending to her mother.
-She bitterly carries out a negotiation with Ram, equally dividing the travel routes and trades, with the condition that the Saneras and Rajadis will not interact with each other ever again.
+In response to this, Ram storms into Leela's house and requests Dhankor Baa to consider peace.
+She invites him to celebrate Navratri with the intention of killing him.
+However, Bhavani secretly shoots Dhankor Baa instead to place the blame on the Rajadis.
+With her mother injured, Leela is made chieftain.
+She bitterly carries out a negotiation with Ram, dividing the travel routes and trades, with the condition that the Saneras and Rajadis will never interact again.

-Bhavani, who does not tolerate this development, deceives Leela into blindly signing a document that orders unrestrained killings of the Rajadis.
-During Dusshera, as the Ramlila parade is ending, many of the Rajadis are killed, and the village is on the brink of war, which Ram senses.
-Ram and Leela realise that they are soulmates and shoot one another dead, all the while oblivious to the fact that Dhankor Baa has undergone a change of heart and has killed Bhavani, ordering that peace be made with the other clan.
-The two clans come together to cremate the bodies of the lovers.
+Bhavani deceives Leela into signing a document that orders the killing of the entire Rajadi clan.
+During Dusshera, as the Ramlila parade is ending, many of the Rajadis are killed, and the village is on the brink of war.
+Ram and Leela realise that they can never be together like this and shoot one another dead, oblivious to the fact that Dhankor Baa has had a change of heart and killed Bhavani, ordering that peace be made with the clans.
+She is too late to save the lovers and the two clans come together to cremate their bodies.